 Step 12.
 On the following screen, you can specify the max size of your virtual hard drive.
 VirtualBox will not take longer than the storage specified by you.
 You can increase or decrease the maximum size of the allotted hard disk by using the slider.

 Step 13.
-After completing the previous steps, click the Create button to create the virtual HDD.
+After completing the previous steps, click the

 Step 14.
 Now, depending on your selection, a virtual hard drive will be created, and it will display details about your virtual machine.